Friday, May 25, 2018

 All will then see him when he comes down to Earth (Rev 1:7).

-The Seven Churches in the Book of Revelation and The Parable of the Wise and Foolish Virgins
+The Seven Churches in the Book of Revelation and The Day of the Lord.

 Before this happen, the gospel will be proclaimed among all nations (Mat 24:14,